SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui-new.md

 ### Add dashboards and searches to your Favorites

-You can create a list of favorite dashboards and log searches that appear in the left-side navigation panel.
+You can create a list of favorite dashboards and log searches that appear in the left-side nav panel.
 Your [Favorites list](#accessdashboards-and-searches) makes it easy to access your most frequently used dashboards and searches.

 To add a dashboard to your Favorites:
 1. Open any dashboard.